 Before you create your personalization strategy, determine whether it works for your organization or not :

 - See if you have enough data about the customers.
 Create a segment of users first before moving on to personalization.

 - Evaluate if you have an experimentation team to turn on your personalization approach.

 - Take a look at the resources you have to maintain the segments to move messages at a more granular level.

 If you have got the answers to the above questions, it’s time to build a personalization strategy.
 But one thing might be puzzling you a lot, and that would be how to get ideas for customized messages and look at the following statements:

 - Deductive research: Deductive personalization begins when you assume how your customers will react to personalized messages based on existing theories.
 Feed your ideas into experiments to know whether personalization is working or not.

 For example, You are running a charitable organization and knowing the consistency of the donors.
-Ask the users what type of donor they are to predict their future behavior based on past behavior.
+Ask the users what type of donor they are to predict their future behaviour based on past behaviour.
 You can use segmentation for getting personalized insights and also increase the revenue and average donation value.